 A Summary of Parking Changes & Options In the Downtown Mall Area

-As the city continues efforts to implement its Parking Action Plan, a variety of changes to parking for the Downtown Mall area are planned to begin this fall.
+As the city continues efforts to implement its Parking Action Plan, a variety of changes to parking for the Downtown Mall area are underway.
 The objectives of these changes are as follows:

 - Improve the availability and predictability of finding parking.
 The On-Street Meter Pilot is specifically planned to make it easier to find available parking on-street by increasing space turnover.
 The higher cost differential of parking on-street is designed to deter all day parking on-street.